 Tips for Camping with a Baby!

-1. Bring Netting – no this isn’t my wedding veil, it’s a large screen for keeping the bugs away.
+No this isn’t my wedding veil, it’s a large screen for keeping the bugs away.
 You could make do with yards of tulle from any fabric store, but baby stores sell heavy duty mosquito netting with elastic around the edges.
 You can stretch this netting over just about anything – car seats, strollers, yourself!
 And it works much better!

-5. Keep Dry – As a dear friend’s daughter once informed us: “You sweat, you die!”
+As a dear friend’s daughter once informed us: “You sweat, you die!”
 Well, that probably won’t happen on a family camping trip, but it’s generally good survival advice.
 If baby is damp he won’t be comfortable and could catch cold.
 Don’t take damp clothing off inside the tent as the moisture will have nowhere to go, and will condense at night most likely under your sleeping bag (and under whatever baby is asleep on top of).

 Now you’re ready to go camping with your baby!

 Camping with a baby certainly brings its share of challenges.
-I recall trying to breastfeed in the tent on a billowy air mattress (not very stable), to hand-washing cloth diapers in a bucket (seriously, just get these instead for your trip).
+I recall trying to breastfeed in the tent on a billowy air mattress (not very stable), and hand-washing cloth diapers in a bucket (seriously, just get these instead for your trip).
 Then there was the “flash-flood” lightening storm episode!
 We have weathered it all, and while it was work, I am happy for those memories and experiences.
-If you love camping or want to try camping and have babies, don’t let that discourage you!
-Just follow these tips for camping with an infant and you’ll be fine!

 Read more Camping Posts: